thewchan/uxf/README.md

 A `DEF_FILE` may be a filename which does _not_ end with `.uxf`, in which case it is a “system” UXF file provided by the UXF processor itself.
-(Currently there is just one system file, `ttype-example.uxf`.)
+(Currently there is just one system file, `ttype-test.uxf`, purely for testing.)
 Or it may be a filename with a relative or absolute path (or no path and taken to be in the same folder as the `.uxf` file that refers to it).
 Or it may be a URL referring to an external `.uxf` file.

 To indicate any type valid for the context, simply omit the type name.